aj03794/learning-domain-drive-design/README.md

 ##### Step 4: Identify Context Boundaries

-- As you're modeling events, commands, and aggregates you're going to realize that some of these apply to core domain and some of them doing
+- As you're modeling events, commands, and aggregates you're going to realize that some of these apply to core domain and some of them don't
     - Some of the commands and events belong in other bounded contexts
 - Try to identify core domain, try to identify that is competitively advantageous and what is generic
 - Ovals represent the contextual boundaries